-Actio ns Lead Departments Collaorating Departments Plan Goals Impact by Action 15.
+Actions Lead Departments Collaborating Departments Plan Goals Impacted by Action 15.
 Expand technical assistance and guidance to include the use of equity frameworks that analyze racial inequities and other disparities.
 Prioritize training and resources to support equitable access to services, and resources for marginalized communities.
 Cal ICH All Council departments and agencies Will impact all plan goals 16.
 Support communities in responding to climate change by working on projects such as developing public health strategies in partnership with the Center for Preparedness that are inclusive of the needs of people experiencing homelessness, improving air quality in congregate shelter, and responding to extreme weather.
-CDPH Goal 4: Prevent more people from experiencing homelessness 17.
+CDPH Goal 4: Strengthen prevention through improved connections to health and social services 17.
 Update the Listos California Disaster Guide for People Experiencing Homelessness.
 Provide disaster coordination resources and tools to support and encourage local communities to address the needs of people experiencing homelessness before, during, and after disasters.
 Disseminate these resources to subrecipients, local CBOs, Continuums of Care, and Tribal entities through technical assistance and training opportunities.
-Cal OES Goal 4: Prevent more people from experiencing homelessness 18.
-Identify and implement models that integrate person-centered employment and independent living services into programs serving people who are experiencing homelessness.
-DOR Goal 2: Help more people move into housing; Goal 4: Prevent more people from experiencing homelessness; Goal 3: Ensure people do not experience homelessness again 19.
+Cal OES Goal 4: Strengthen prevention through improved connections to health and social services

+T , 18.
 Utilize the State Funding and Programs Working Group to develop recommendations on how state partners can better coordinate and streamline state-funded housing and homelessness programs.
 Provide recommendations to the Council, Advisory Committee, and LEAB for their review and adoption.
-Cal ICH via State Funding and Programs Working Group Will impact all plan goals Will impact all plan goals

-АСТ ACTION AREA 5 OBJECTIVE B Effectively Reaching Historically Marginalized Communities Actio ns Lead Departments Collaorating Departments Plan Goals Impact by Action 20. on how state partners shoul Cal ICH via Racial Equity Working Group Will impact all plan goals Will impact all plan goals 21.
+Cal ICH via State Funding and Programs Working Group Will impact all plan goals Will impact all plan goals 19.
+Utilize the Racial Equity Working Group to develop recommendations on how state partners should design, implement, and assess programs in order to address racial inequities present within the homelessness response system.
+Provide recommendations to the Council and Advisory Committee for their review and adoption.
+Cal ICH via Racial Equity Working Group Will impact all plan goals Will impact all plan goals 20.
 Utilize the Youth and Young Adults Working Group to develop recommendations on how state partners should design, implement, and assess programs in order to address the specific needs of youth and young adults experiencing homelessness.
 Provide recommendations to the Council and Advisory Committee for their review and adoption.
-Cal ICH via Youth and Young Adults Working Group Will impact all plan goals Will impact all plan goals 22. and assess programs to add tate partnei dress the ho mmendation s should design, implement, using needs of people exiting as to the Council and Advisory Cal ICH via Re- Entry/Transitions Working Group Will impact all plan goals Will impact all plan goals 23. state partners should design n, implemer of people ex e recommen periencing homelessness in dations to the Council and Cal ICH via Tribal advisory group Will impact all plan goals Will impact all plan goals
+Cal ICH via Youth and Young Adults Working Group Will impact all plan goals Will impact all plan goals 21.
+Utilize the Re-Entry/Transitions Working Group to develop recommendations on how state partners should design, implement, and assess programs to address the housing needs of people exiting incarceration.
+Provide recommendations to the Council and Advisory Committee for their review and adoption.
+Cal ICH via Re- Entry/Transition s Working Group Will impact all plan goals Will impact all plan goals 22.
+Utilize the Tribal advisory group to develop recommendations on how state partners should design, implement, and assess programs to address the specific needs of people experiencing homelessness in Tribal communities.
+Provide recommendations to the Council and Advisory Committee for their review and adoption.
+Cal ICH via Tribal advisory group Will impact all plan goals Will impact all plan goals 23.
+Identify and implement models that integrate person-centered employment and independent living services into programs serving people who are experiencing homelessness.
+DOR Goal 2: Help more people move into housing; Goal 4: Strengthen prevention through improved connections to health and social services; Goal 3: Ensure people do not experience homelessness again